This post contains affiliate links. Click here to read my affiliate policy.

 Now if you don’t want to make your own filling, simply replace it with your favorite jam.
 However, I like to control how much sugar is going into our treats and you can make these a low sugar pop tart if you choose to.

-I’m pretty sure that I always had a pop tart in my lunch box as a kid, and when this baby came out of the oven and I took my first bite, I knew that this would be a future treat in the Little’s lunch box.
+I’m pretty sure that I always had a pop tart in my lunch box as a kid and when my family would make a pop tart gingerbread house for christmas and when this baby came out of the oven and I took my first bite, I knew that this would be a future treat in the Little’s lunch box.